 As a technical mountaineering brand, the safety of our customers comes first.
 To guarantee this during the most technical and extreme mountain expeditions, we still have to use PFC water repellency treatments.
 Unfortunately, there is currently no alternative in terms of performance for the PFC-based products we use.
 However, this type of performance is not essential in all fields, for example, less demanding day trips in moderate conditions.
 For this reason, we have been working to reduce our use of PFCs as much as possible and replace them when possible.

 Since 2014 we have completely eliminated long-chain PFCs (C8) from all our products.
 All our water-resistant products now either contain shorter-chain PFCs (C6) or are 100% PFC-free.
-From Summer 2020 collection onwards, 100% of our Powertex products are PFC-free.
+From Summer 2020 collection onwards, 100% of our Powertex membranes are PFC-free.
 Our current PFC-free (no use of C6 and C8 chemicals) durable water repellent finishes can be identified by the BIONIC FINISHR ECO label, TEFLON™ ECOELITE™ and PHOBOTEXR PFC FREE as well as the PFC-free icon.
 Please note that contamination from PFCs cannot be excluded.

 We recognise our own responsibility and support various initiatives that are committed to eradicating the use of harmful chemicals in textile manufacturing.
 We are continuously investing to further reduce the use of PFCs in our fabrics and significantly increase the number of PFC-free products without compromising on user-safety performance.
 In this we are not alone and can rely on good old-fashioned teamwork.
 SALEWA® is currently working with other outdoor brands to eradicate PFCs entirely.
 Whilst we’re working hard on this, we are now taking steps to minimise the negative impact of these chemicals.